voormedia/ec2-snapshot/README.md

 The idea originated from the wish of automating snapshot creation for EC2 instances and making it easy to integrate it into chef.

-The gem was written from the standpoint of it running only on the EC2 instance for which snapshots need to be created.
+The gem was written with the idea of it running only on the EC2 instance for which snapshots need to be created.
 Because we wanted to use it with chef, we needed to keep configuration to a minimum.
 There is no need to provide an instance id or volume ids, as that will already be retrieved on the instance itself.
-The only necessity are the AWS credentials, region and an option to set which types of volumes need to be snapshotted.
+The only necessities are the AWS credentials, region and an option to set which types of volumes need to be snapshotted.

 Requirements